 Matsyapuri P.O., Cochin – 682 029 Kerala, India

-She is a senior leader of the Gender in Aquaculture and Fisheries (GAF) movement of the Asian Fisheries Society (AFS) and has received the AFS Merit Award in 2013 and the AFS Certificates of Appreciation in 2016 for her contribution to gender research and for her organisational role in the GAF events at the triennial Asian Fisheries and Aquaculture Forum of the AFS.
-She was also the member of a team, headed by Dr. Leela Edwin of ICAR-CIFT, which received the 4th National Award for Technology Innovation in Petrochemicals & Downstream Plastics Processing Industry (Runner Up) in the field of Polymer Science and Technology instituted by the Department of Chemicals and Petrochemicals, Ministry of Chemicals and Fertilizers, Government of India for their work on “Upgradation of Treated Rubberwood Using FRP Sheathing for Fishing Boat Construction”.
-Dr. Nikita worked in the technology evaluation aspect of the study.
+Dr. Gopal is a founding member, the inaugural Vice Chair of the Gender in Aquaculture and Fisheries Section (GAFS) of the Asian Fisheries Society (AFS).
+Recognising her sustained long-term contributions to the Gender in Aquaculture and Fisheries Section, the leadership of its conference programs, research, and related activities, she has been awarded the AFS Gold Medal Award in 2022.
+She was earlier recipient of the AFS Merit Award in 2013 and AFS Certificates of Appreciation in 2015, 2016 and 2017 for leadership of the GAFS Conferences and publications.
+She was also part of a team of researchers of ICAR-CIFT which received the 4th National Awards for Technology Innovation in Petrochemicals & Downstream Plastics Processing Industry (Runner Up) in the field of Polymer Science and Technology instituted by the Department of Chemicals and Petrochemicals, Ministry of Chemicals and Fertilizers, Government of India.

 Kafayat Adetoun FAKOYA